jglovier/jglovier.github.io/_posts/2013-10-09-redesigning-and-rebuilding.md

 Said static markup and styles are generated with love by [Jekyll](http://jekyllrb.com/), a static site generator.

 Why Jekyll and why a static site?
 Because it's easy to setup, easy to deploy, and easy to maintain.
-And it's hella fast because it's just raw HTML/CSS/JS cached on a server!
-Plus [@mojombo](https://github.com/mojombo/) made it, so...
+And it's super fast because it's just raw HTML/CSS/JS cached on a server!

 **Some History**

 The first version of my site in 2009 was just raw HTML & CSS, and then Wordpress installed in a separate directory for the blog.
 Then in 2011 I redesigned the site from the ground up, and built the entire site on Wordpress.
 However it turned out to be overkill, as I only used a couple features of Wordpress (not even the blog which ended up being a Tumblr blog!), but it was a good exercise in learning to work with Wordpress templates, post-types, etc., which I was doing plenty of at the time anyway.

 Fast forward to 2013 and I'm no longer doing much Wordpress development, [nor am I taking on new freelance gigs or side projects](https://github.com/blog/1522-joel-glovier-is-a-githubber).
 In short, the needs of my personal web presence have changed.
 All I really need now is a simple place to introduce myself to visitors, host my writing, link to some of my projects and other places on the web.
 A database driven website is way overkill for what I need.
-Plus PHP is out, Ruby is in. :trollface: But SRSLY.

 **How It Works**